Let's STOP Cancer - together.

 Why are women of color more likely to die of cancer?

 Black women with breast cancer are 41% more likely to die from the disease than white women and it all comes down to early detection.
 White women are typically diagnosed earlier, allowing more time for treatment and better outcomes.
-Women of color are also less likely to be screened with the newest technology, and have longer wait times between abnormal results and follow-up, according to the American Cancer Society.
-Talk to the women in your life about mammography today and help them avoid being one of the predicted 6,800 breast cancer deaths this year.

 The HHCGA in partnership with HIA are paving the way to health equity and patient education